-- 1. Sales of Service and Other Revenues primarily include utility user fees and utility connection fess, as well as revenues from Recreation and Culture. - 2.
-Other/Own Sources (Revenue) includes contributions related to capital other than from government grants, plus community amenity contributions, building permit revenues, parking revenues, investment income, and income tax penalties and interest. - 3.
-Government Grants budget for 2024 included \$1.8M from the Investing in Canada Infrastructure Program, plus an additional \$4M of unidentified grant funding in anticipation of grants needed to complete the pier restoration.
-2025 budget includes grants primarily related to the Drainage Utility and for Marine Drive Storm Water Improvements. - 4.
+- 1. Sales of Service and Other Revenues include utility user and connection fees, as well as revenues from Recreation and Culture. - 2.
+Other/Own Sources (Revenue) include contributions related to capital other than from government grants, plus community amenity contributions, building permit revenues, parking revenues, investment income, and income tax penalties and interest. - 3.
+Government Grants budget for 2024 included \$1.8M from the Investing in Canada Infrastructure Program, and grant revenue budgeted, but not yet identified, for the pier restoration project.
+2025 budget includes grants related to the Drainage Utility and for Marine Drive Storm Water Improvements, as well as budgeted, but not yet identified, grant revenue for the pier restoration project. - 4.
 Transfers to and from Reserves are largely related to capital projects.
 The funds coming in for capital projects are put into Reserves.
-As costs are incurred, funds are moved out of those Reserves to cover the expenditures. - 5.
-Capital Expenditures for 2025 are considerably lower than 2024 because the 2025 amounts do not yet include budget for items not completed in 2024 and carried forward to 2025.
-Once year-end has been completed in April, the 2025 amounts will be updated to include any budget carry forwards.
+As costs are incurred, funds are moved out of those Reserves to cover the expenditures.